 - (1) Over 100,000 people become victims of a gunshot wound each year and more than 30,000 of those victims lose their lives.
-In 2013, the most recent year for which data is available, guns killed 33,636 Americans, an average of more than 92 deaths each day, including 11,208 homicides, 21,175 suicides, and 505 unintentional gun deaths. - (2) Federal law prohibits any individual subject to certain domestic violence restraining orders from purchasing or possessing guns.
+In 2017, firearms killed 39,773 Americans. - (2) Federal law prohibits any individual subject to certain domestic violence restraining orders from purchasing or possessing firearms.
 Many states have similar laws.
-About half of the states also authorize or require a court that is issuing a domestic violence protective order to require the abuser to surrender guns that he or she may already have in his or her possession.
-This act is modeled on existing domestic violence laws with guns surrender provisions.
+About half of the states also authorize or require a court that is issuing a domestic violence protective order to require the abuser to surrender firearms that he or she may already have in his or her possession.
+This act is modeled on existing domestic violence laws that have firearms surrender provisions.

-- engages in certain dangerous behaviors is significantly more likely to commit an act of violence towards himself or herself or others within the near future.
-These behaviors, which might include other acts or threats of violence, self-harm, or the abuse of drugs or alcohol, serve as warning signs that the individual might soon commit an act of violence.
-Research indicates that these behaviors are strong predictors of future violence. - (4) Under federal law, an individual suffering from mental illness is not prohibited from purchasing and possessing a gun unless he or she has been involuntarily committed to a mental institution, found not guilty of a crime by reason of insanity, or undergone some other formalized court proceeding regarding his or her mental illness.

-Similarly, an individual who has committed a violent act towards another is not prohibited from possessing a gun under federal law until after he or she has been convicted of a felony or domestic violence misdemeanor. - (5) It is the purpose and intent of the Legislature in enacting this act to reduce gun deaths and injuries by providing a formal court procedure for law enforcement officers and family members may obtain a court order that prevents an individual from access to guns and ammunition.
-The 1 2 Legislature intends for these court orders to be limited to situations in which the individual poses a significant danger 3 of causing personal injury to self or others by owning, 4 5 purchasing, controlling, possessing, or receiving a gun or ammunition.
+- (3) Studies have shown that an individual who engages in certain dangerous behaviors is significantly more likely to commit an act of violence towards himself or herself or others in the near future.
+These behaviors, which might include other acts or threats of violence, self-harm, or the abuse of drugs or alcohol, serve as warning signs that the individual might soon commit an act of violence. - (4) Under federal law, an individual suffering from mental illness is not prohibited from purchasing or possessing a firearm unless he or she has been involuntarily committed to a mental institution, found not guilty of a crime by reason of insanity, or undergone some other formalized court proceeding regarding his or her mental illness.
+Similarly, an individual who has committed a violent act towards another is not prohibited from possessing a firearm under federal law until after he or she has been convicted of a felony or domestic violence misdemeanor. - (5) It is the purpose and intent of the Legislature to reduce firearm deaths and injuries by providing a formal court procedure that law enforcement officers, teachers, and family members may use to obtain a court order that prevents an individual who poses a significant danger of causing personal injury to self or others from gaining access to firearms and ammunition.
+The Legislature intends for these court orders to be limited to situations in which the individual poses a significant danger of causing personal injury to self or others by owning, purchasing, controlling, possessing, or receiving a firearm or ammunition.